Selim-Wormrider/botpress-cicd-example/README.md

 # botpress-cicd-example

-This repo showcases how oyu can build a Docker image running Botpress and use versioned files as bot definitions.
+This repo showcases how you can build a Docker image running Botpress and use versioned files as bot definitions.

 ## How it works
 All files in the `data/` folder are baked in the Docker image.